tracy666/BRIDGE/README.md

 ## BRIDGE Walkthrough

 ## BRIDGE checkpoints
-You can download all the cehckpoints through shared Google Drive folder [checkpoint folder](https://drive.google.com/drive/folders/1OIilkWFCcZjAdkcyJHAVaQfhTAC7_5jo?usp=sharing).
+You can download all the checkpoints through shared Google Drive folder [BRIDGE_checkpoints](https://drive.google.com/drive/folders/1OIilkWFCcZjAdkcyJHAVaQfhTAC7_5jo?usp=sharing).

 ## Summary of Using the Pretrained BRIDGE for direct gene prediction
 We first provide a sample script showing how to directly apply the pretrained BRIDGE for gene prediction on new unseen patches (assume the WSIs are already cropped).